No-deal Brexit could cost Ireland more than 100,000 jobs

 A joint report from the Department of Finance and the Economic and Social Research Institute (ESRI) in March suggested a similar impact, warning of the loss of 80,000 jobs.

-Many of the at-risk jobs are in the agri-food sector with Fianna Fáil Brexit spokeswoman Lisa Chambers recently suggesting that up to 12,500 jobs are at risk.
+Many of the at-risk jobs are in the agri-food sector with Fianna Fáil Brexit spokeswoman Lisa Chambers recently stating that up to 12,500 jobs are at risk.

 It’s obviously not just the Republic that will be hit hard by Brexit.
 A recent report from the Northern Ireland civil service suggests that at least 40,000 jobs would be at risk in the North from a no-deal Brexit.